aws-samples/aws-three-tier-web-architecture-workshop/WorkshopInstructions.md

     1. Under **Advances details** use the same IAM instance profile we have been using for our EC2 instances.

 1. Create Autoscaling Group
-    1. We will now create an Auto Scaling Group for our web instance.
+    1. We will now create an Auto Scaling Group for our web instances.
 On the left side of the Ec2 dashboard navigate to **Auto Scaling Groups** under **Auto Scaling**.
     1. After giving your group a name, select the Launch Template we just created and click next.
     1. On the **Choose instance launch options** page set your VPC, and the public instance subnets for the web tier and continue to the optional step 3.
     1. Here, we'll attach this Auto Scaling Group to the Load Balancer we just created.
 Select **Attach to an existing load balancer**.
 Then, select the existing load balancer's target group from the dropdown.
 Click next.